Adaptive Skills Training

 Our Story

 Gina Gordon-Lopez holds a California credential in the areas of school psychology and as a Licensed Educational Psychologist (LEP) through the California Board of Behavioral Sciences, which requires extensive training and experience in identifying and working with children ages birth to adult.
 In addition, she holds a Master of Arts in Education Degree with a School Psychology emphasis from Fresno Pacific University, and a Bachelor of Science in Psychology Degree from Howard University, a historically African-American university in Washington, DC.
-Currently, Mrs. Lopez is a doctoral student at California Southern University’s Clinical Psychology program.

 Our Team